-- The Company recently hired a new senior accountant that will provide supervisory accounting staff the ability to increase review and supervision within the accounting department. - The Company has in place its Financial Reporting Manager who was unavailable for the December 2004 close. - The Company is in the process of filling its vacant Chief Accounting Officer position. - The Company has also reinforced a more rigorous review of public filings by other areas of management, including legal, operations and other executives.
+- The Company recently hired a new senior accountant that will provide supervisory accounting staff the ability to increase review and supervision within the accounting department. - The company intends to add additional accounting staff in the near future. - The Company has in place its Financial Reporting Manager who was unavailable for the December 2004 close. - The Company has recently filled its vacant Chief Accounting Officer position. - The Company has also reinforced a more rigorous review of public filings by other areas of management, including legal, operations and other executives.

-At March 31, 2005, the Company believes the additional staff and processes identified above will serve to remediate the identified material weakness.
+At June 30, 2005, the Company believes the additional staff and processes identified above will serve to remediate the identified material weakness.